21saikat/resume-analyzer/README.md

 An intelligent Resume Analyzer app built using **Azure OpenAI**, **Python**, and **Streamlit**.
 It gives expert feedback on resumes using GPT-35-Turbo and is deployed on a secure **Azure Linux VM**.

+---

 ## 🚀 Live on Azure VM

 🔗 Access: `http://<Your_VM_Public_IP>:8501`

-> Replace `<Your_VM_Public_IP>` with your VM's actual IP.
+> Replace `<Your_VM_Public_IP>` with your VM's actual public IP address.

 ---

 ## 📌 Project Features

-- Analyze resumes with GPT-3.5-Turbo from Azure OpenAI
+- Analyze resumes using Azure OpenAI’s GPT-3.5-Turbo
-- Beautiful web interface built with Streamlit
+- Simple and responsive web interface built with Streamlit
-- Deployed on Ubuntu VM with secure access (UFW)
+- Hosted on a secure Ubuntu VM (UFW-configured)
-- Uses CLI tools (Azure CLI, SSH, pip, git)
+- Terminal-first deployment using Azure CLI and SSH
+- Lightweight and fast — ideal for quick evaluations

 ---